mli/gluon-crash-course/predict.md

 **Note**: There is an advanced way to save the network definition and load it back without redefining the network.
 Refer to [xx] for more details.

-In the last section, we saved all parameters into a file, now let load it back
+In the last section, we saved all parameters into a file, now let's load it back.

 ```{.python .input  n=3}
 net.load_params('net.params', ctx=cpu())